Skip to main content

 al compute list {org}

-Enable or Disable a Service
+Enable a Service

 By default the service is only accessible to those with access to the Repo being queried.
 Provide the --is-public flag to open access to all users without authentication.
 For more information, see the Authentication page.
+A custom Deployment name can also be specified by using the --deployment-name argument.

 al compute enable {org} {protocol}